Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

-Concretely, population flow between areas in the American migration system could engender macro-level counterflows via at least two micro-mechanisms.
+The endogenous, systemic pattern of reciprocity could result from at least two micro-mechanisms in the American migration system.
 First, migration in one direction actively motivates the flow in the opposite direction.
 Migrants bring information and social connections from their origin to destination, inspiring and facilitating migration in the opposite direction.
-Second, return migrants participate in flows in both directions (e.g. separated spouse or cohabiting partners returning to hometown, \cite{spring2021migration}), contributing to the positive association between the pair of flows.
+Second, return migrants participate in flows in both directions, contributing to the positive association between the pair of flows.
+For example, \cite{spring_migration_2021} find family ties to be a decisive factor for people separated from their spouses or cohabiting partners to return to their hometowns. \cite{von_reichert_impacts_2014,von_reichert_reasons_2014} show that migrants returning from urban to rural areas are mainly driven by social connections rather than economic opportunities, and they usually bring people in their family network along when they return.
 Given the plausibility of both mechanisms, we posit the following macro-level hypothesis:

-\emph{Hypothesis 2.1: \emph{Ceteris paribus,} the expected flow of migration from region A to region B will be increasing in the flow of migration from region B to region A.}
+\emph{Hypothesis 2.1: \emph{Ceteris paribus,} the flow of migration from county A to county B increases with the flow of migration from county B to county A.}